The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 growth mindset.

-- Catering to Diverse Learning
+- Catering to Diverse

-Styles and Needs: AI can identify and adapt to individual learning
+Learning Styles and Needs: AI can identify and adapt to individual

-predictable environments tailored to their specific needs.
+instructions, and predictable environments tailored to their specific

 - Mastery-Based Learning: AI